zslhg903/NINA/NINA/Documentation/NINA.md

 ![Bulb Shutter Port Command](images/usage-bulbshutter-snapport.png)

-The default settings might already work for you already, so feel free to try and take a snap shot that is longer than 30s in NINA.
+The default settings might already work for you already, so feel free to try and take a snap shot that is longer than 30s in N.I.N.A..
 If the shutter is triggered, you are done and can take longer exposures than 30s now.

 Should this not work please try the commands `:SNAP2,1#` to start and `:SNAP2,0#` to stop the snap port.